ciscoheat/haxedci-example/README.md

 We want no surprises at runtime.
 With DCI we have all runtime interactions right there!
 No need to look through endless convoluted abstractions, tiers, polymorphism etc to answer the reasonable question _where is it actually happening, goddammit?!_

-To execute this MoneyTransfer context, lets create two accounts, the Context, and execute it:
+To use this MoneyTransfer context, lets create two accounts, the Context, then make the transfer:

 #### Main.hx
 ```actionscript